simeonpalla/ai-safer-roads/WORKFLOW.md

 **What this tells us:**

 - **Rural land use is the single largest driver.** Rural roads have the widest gap between typical posted limits and Safe System thresholds — the model learned this from data, not from a hand-coded rule.
 - **Limit Credibility Gap is #2.** The model independently confirms our engineering judgment that the gap between observed behaviour and the posted limit is the second most important predictor.
-This validates Sub-score 2's 30% weight.
+This validates Sub-score 2's 40% weight — the highest of the three sub-scores.
 - **Nilsson Fatal Risk Ratio at #5** confirms the severity component is being captured.
 The model learned that roads where a given speed produces a disproportionate fatality risk score higher — again, without being told to.
 - **Population density and facility proximity do not appear in the top 10.** This reflects that the model was trained on the same features that feed Sub-score 3 (VRU Context Risk), and those features have lower variance than speed-related inputs.
 It does not mean VRU exposure is unimportant — it means the model's predictive power for SSS comes primarily from the speed alignment gap, while VRU context modulates the score at the margin.